-The recovery in global energy demand combined with several years of lower investment in the upstream oil and gas sector have resulted in reduced inventories of oil and natural gas and higher commodity prices, providing a supportive outlook for the sector in CES' North American target market.
-Increased activity and demand have led to improved production levels, drilling activity and commodity prices.
-We expect current strong activity levels to continue through the balance of 2022 and into 2023, moderated by challenges with availability of labour and supply chain constraints.
-Further, broad economic concerns exist with respect to recession risk, rising interest rates and geopolitical instability, which may impact customer spending plans.
-CES is optimistic in its outlook for the remainder of the year and into next year as it expects to benefit from elevated upstream activity and continued strength in commodity pricing across North America by capitalizing on its established infrastructure, industry leading positioning, vertically integrated business model, and strategic procurement practices.
+The recovery in global energy demand combined with several years of lower investment in the upstream oil and gas sector have resulted in a balanced market for oil and natural gas, higher commodity prices, and a supportive outlook for the sector in CES' North American target market.
+While oil and natural gas prices have declined since the second quarter of 2022, increased activity and demand have led to improved production levels and drilling activity.
+We expect current activity levels to continue through 2023, moderated by potential challenges with availability of labour and supply chain constraints.
+Further, broad economic concerns exist with respect to recession risk, interest rates, and geopolitical instability, which may impact customer spending plans.
+CES is optimistic in its outlook for 2023 as it expects to benefit from elevated upstream activity and continued strength in commodity pricing across North America by capitalizing on its established infrastructure, industry leading positioning, vertically integrated business model, and strategic procurement practices.

-Commensurate with current record revenue levels, CES expects 2022 capital expenditures to be approximately \$50.0 million, of which \$25.0 million is maintenance and \$25.0 million is earmarked for expansion.
+Commensurate with current record revenue levels, CES expects 2023 capital expenditures to be approximately \$55.0 million split evenly between maintenance and expansion capital.
 CES plans to continue its disciplined and prudent approach to capital expenditures and will adjust its plans as required to support growth throughout divisions.